msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

   + Business objectives or outputs.
   + Rules that define or constrain the business environment.

-Corporate objectives are achieved through processes, which express the desired state of resources, and rules represent the accumulated knowledge within the enterprise.
+Business objectives are achieved through processes, which express the desired state of resources, and rules represent the accumulated knowledge within the enterprise.
 Among the concepts that define an enterprise system, business process is the most important, so what is a business process?
 Generally, a process can be defined as the processing procedure or flow of activities that transforms inputs into outputs.

 - **Classification of Processes within an Enterprise**
   + **Material Process**: The process of handling raw materials and components to provide finished products
-  + **Information Process**: The process of processing data to provide information
+  + **Information Process**: The process of processing data to generate information
   + **Business Process**: The process of handling transactions to achieve customer satisfaction

-Looking at the specific definition of a business process, a business process is a collection of interconnected unit tasks that begins with a specific event and creates a defined output for the process customer.
+A business process is a set of interconnected tasks that starts with a specific event and produces a defined output for the process customer.
 The customer-oriented perspective is particularly important in processes, and customers are divided into internal and external customers.
 Process output is the reason for the existence of the business process and should be identifiable and quantifiable.
 And the unit tasks, which are components of the process, are interrelated, and these unit tasks are performed by appropriate personnel during the execution of the process.

 - **Attributes of Business Process**
   + **Definition**: It can be described.